Kim Wall Murder Case Ends With Peter Madsen Convicted, Sentenced To Life In Prison

 — CNN Breaking News (@cnnbrk) April 25, 2018

 Before the jury deliberations, Madsen was asked if he had any last words before jury members came to a verdict.
 Madsen simply stated that he was sorry for anything that had happened.
-A verdict was later reached inside of the Copenhagen court room by a two-person jury.
-Typically, the Denmark court system uses a six person jury but the inventor had requested that a two-person jury and the judge come to a verdict instead.
+A verdict was later reached inside of the Copenhagen courtroom by a two-person jury.
+Typically, the Denmark court system uses a six-person jury but the inventor had requested that a two-person jury and the judge come to a verdict instead.

 A Danish inventor has been sentenced to life in prison for killing Kim Wall, a journalist.
 Prosecutors said he tortured her on a submarine he built.https://t.co/DuiJzfA220